BoQsc/Godot-3D-Male-Base-Mesh/README.md

 It seems like untoggling "import as Skeleton", deleting the scene, creating, creating a new scene, dragging the glb into scene then adding subnode of Skeleton3d and retoggling "import as Skeleton", the bones finally appear again.

 It seems like deleting male_base_mesh from the scene, untoggling "import as Skeleton" and then dragging to create new male_base_mesh  and a new subnode Skeleton3d and then toggling "import as Skeleton"  again also helps to resolve.

+Somehow now it resolves by simply removing Skeleton3d subnode , untoggling "import as Skeleton" and then creating Skeleton3d subnode  and retoggling "import as Skeleton".
+All bones now appear.